Assault Girls (Asaruto gâruzu) - Only for those who like gaming, women kicking ass, and/or big guns

 This post was originally published on Heroine Content, a feminist and anti-racist movie blog that ran from July 2006 to May 2012.

 I didn't even mean to go to Vulcan, our local video store.
-Then we saw this poster on their front door.
-I apologize for the crummy picture of the poster (only one I could find online), but I wanted to show you exactly what I saw - because after seeing this poster, do you think there was any way I was not going into Vulcan?
+Then we saw a poster for this movie on their front door.
 Netflix had never uttered even a peep about this one!
 So much for the schmancy recommendation engine.
 Local business 1, online powerhouse 0.

 It took us several days of waiting and calling, but we finally got our hands on Assault Girls.
 I blew off all my plans for productivity and devoted the evening to it.
 That turned out to be an excellent decision.